 Texan Snake Season: Final Thoughts

 There are many species of snakes in Texas, but the rattlesnake is the one that worries most people.
-That is why snake season is rattlesnake season.
+It is the most common venomous snake in Texas and that is why snake season is rattlesnake season.

 And snake season in Texas runs from March to October.
 Those are the months when snakes come out of hibernation and you are more likely to encounter them out in the wilderness.